oliviabarrick/civitas/README.md

 In order to use Raft, a leader has to be predetermined.
 One node bootstraps the Raft cluster and connects to all of the others - after this, leader election proceeds as normal.
-This presents an issue for zeroconf, since the nodes have no prior knowledge of each other so a leader has to be elected.
+This presents an issue for civitas, since the nodes have no prior knowledge of each other so a leader has to be elected.

 To work around this, we use dsync as a distributed lock.
 Dsync is a gossip-based